Licensed Medicare Advisors Standing By

 When are the Enrollment Periods?

-AEP: Annual Enrollment Period
+AEP: Annual Enrollment Period:

 The Medicare Annual Enrollment Period (AEP) is October 15th-December 7th and all plans will take effect January 1st.
 Medicare recipients can add, switch, or drop a plan.
 You are also allowed to enroll in as many plans as you want and typically the last enrollment completed during the enrollment period will be the one that goes into effect January 1st of the following year.